 Meatless Mondays introduce diners to alternative protein sources.

-Seared tuna, shrimp tlayuda, chicken with red mole, and candied pork ribs are some of the other appetizing main courses on the menu today.
+Seared tuna, shrimp tlayuda, chicken with red mole, and candied pork ribs are the other delectable main courses on the menu today.

-For dessert, a marvelous goat cheese flan with figs, honey, and chocolate.
+For dessert, an amazing goat cheese flan with figs, honey, and chocolate.

 A commitment to sustainable practices, high-quality ingredients, and creative dishes are why I believe Los Danzantes is one of the best restaurants in Oaxaca.